 (n.) a mathematical system in which letters are used to express variables and often unknown quantities

-The penultimate entry in our series of extracts from the new HH book, The Accidental Dictionary, tells the surprisingly medical history of a branch of mathematics.
+The penultimate entry in our series of extracts from the new HH book, The Accidental Dictionary, tells the surprising medical history of a branch of mathematics.

 If you didn’t much care for mathematics at school, it might come as little surprise to learn that algebra started out as another word for the agonizing bone-setting surgery used to heal fractures—which frankly might sound like a more enjoyable way to spend your time than pondering the likes of ax2 + bx + c = 0.